About Changing Tracks & Music Services

 Want to keep in touch with what we're learning?

 Sign up to our enews to get advice and resources, tools and tips, from other music service managers and tutors.

-We use research as a catalyst for development – meaning we fund music services to test approaches to inclusion, to learn from their successes and their challenges, and to share their learning with other music services.
+We use research as a catalyst for development – meaning we fund a small number of our music service partners to test approaches to inclusion, to learn from their successes and their challenges, and to share their learning with other music services.

 promote equity in music education